glyphdoggo/debian_logo_redesign/README.md

-This repository is a personal design exercise aimed at reimagining the iconic Debian logo through a modern, kinetic lens.
+This is a personal design exercise aimed at reimagining the iconic Debian logo through a modern, kinetic lens.
 It is not intended as a criticism of the current timeless logo, but rather as an artistic tribute to the stability, depth, and community spirit of the Debian distribution.

-The design was heavily inspired by the **Debian Diversity Logo**, originally created by Valessio Brito in 2019 and featured on Debian's official website.
+The design was heavily inspired by the [Debian Diversity Logo](https://www.debian.org/logos/index.en.html), originally created by Valessio Brito in 2019.

 ### Intent and contribution